Simone-Alghisi/pareto-epsilon-greedy-RL/analysis/README.md

 ### Kolmogorov-Smirnov nomality test

-In statistics, the Kolmogorov–Smirnov test (K-S test or KS test) is a nonparametric test of the equality of continuous (or discontinuous), one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K–S test), or to compare two samples (two-sample K–S test).
+In statistics, the Kolmogorov-Smirnov test (K-S test or KS test) is a non-parametric test of the equality of continuous (or discontinuous), one-dimensional probability distributions that can be used to compare a sample with a reference probability distribution (one-sample K-S test), or to compare two samples (two-sample K-S test).

 In essence, the test answers the question "What is the probability that this collection of samples could have been drawn from that probability distribution?" or, in the second case, "What is the probability that these two sets of samples were drawn from the same (but unknown) probability distribution?".

-The Kolmogorov–Smirnov test can be modified to serve as a goodness of fit test.
+The Kolmogorov-Smirnov test can be modified to serve as a goodness of fit test.
 In the special case of testing for normality of the distribution, samples are standardized and compared with a standard normal distribution.
 This is equivalent to setting the mean and variance of the reference distribution equal to the sample estimates, and it is known that using these to define the specific reference distribution changes the null distribution of the test statistic.

 ## Statistical significance